jamiis/challenges/pave/README.md

 which I implemented using a priority queue.
 In the situation that station-to-station times were not provided, `take_train` does not return an estimated time, only the shortest path.
+An example of how to use the module is in the main logic at the end of `subway_station.py`.

 A few implementation thoughts:
 - If the plan was to increase increase the size of this module, it would be wise to begin abstracting pieces into Classes, e.g. the subway object should be a `Graph` class.